Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

             ]
     ```

-    -   `"minecraft:behavior.random_stroll"` makes the entity stroll around sometmes;
+    -   `"minecraft:behavior.random_stroll"` makes the entity stroll around sometimes;
     -   And, finally, `"minecraft:behavior.look_at_player"` makes the entity follow the player with its head.

 ## Resource code